KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

     GAINER-DETAILS one or more to one SOURCE-OVERLAP : "aggregate & view"

     SOURCE-OVERLAP {
-        int download_id FK "FK from the DOWNLOADS table via the GAINER-DETAILS table" string source FK "FK from the SOURCE table via the GAINER-DETAILS table" float percent_duplicate "Percentage of the source's gainers that are found in the other sources" }
+        string source FK "FK from the SOURCE table via the GAINER-DETAILS table" float avg_proportion_overlapping "Average proprtion of the source's gainers that are found in the other sources at the time of each download"
+    }

     GAINER-DETAILS one or more to one REPEATS : "aggregate & view"